Reconstruction of Coronal Magnetic Fields Using a Poloidal-Toroidal Representation: Introduction

 With regard to item (3), we note that the total positive and negative fluxes are generally not equal in magnitude in the magnetogram of any active region.
-The imbalanced fluxes are often coerced into achieving a balance by preprocessing \citep{Wiegelmann06a}, or are accommodated in FFF computations by assuming certain symmetries across the lateral boundaries \citep[see][for two different possibilities]{Seehafer78, Otto07}.
-The latter remedies may make so much flux escape from the computational domain that the connections between the subject domain and the surrounding image domains overwhelm the field connections within the subject domain only.
-In our new model, we set up the lateral boundaries as rigid conducting walls so that no magnetic flux may escape the domain through the boundaries and field lines tangential to them may slide freely during iterations.
+The imbalanced fluxes are often coerced into achieving a balance by preprocessing \citep{Wiegelmann06a}, or are accommodated in FFF computations by assuming certain symmetries across the lateral boundaries \citep{Seehafer78, Otto07}.
+In our model, we set up the lateral boundaries as rigid conducting walls so that no magnetic flux may escape the domain through the boundaries and field lines tangential to them may slide freely during iterations.
 As for the top boundary, we employ a source surface condition, in which the magnetic field should have only the normal component ($B_z$), but no tangential components ($B_x=B_y=0$).
 Thus, the unpaired extra magnetic flux at the bottom boundary is connected to the top boundary so that the condition $\displaystyle \oint_S {\bm B}\cdot {\hat{\bm n} }\, dS=0$ should be met.
 The source surface boundary condition at the outer corona was first suggested by \citet{Altschuler69} and has since been widely applied to potential field models.
-A theory of NLFFFs with a source surface boundary condition was put forward by \citet{Aly93}, but FFF reconstruction with $B_n$ and $J_n$ together or ${\bm B}$ as the bottom boundary condition and with the source surface condition at the top boundary has not been attempted before the present paper\footnote{ In \citet{vanBallegooijen00}, \citet{vanBallegooijen04} and \citet{vanBallegooijen07}, a source surface condition was employed at the top boundary, but it was not intended to solve an FFF problem, in which both $B_n$ and $J_n$ (or ${\bm B}$) are imposed as the bottom boundary conditions. }.
+A theory of NLFFFs with a source surface boundary condition was put forward by \citet{Aly93}, but FFF reconstruction with $B_n$ and $J_n$ together or ${\bm B}$ as the bottom boundary condition and with the source surface condition at the top boundary has not been attempted before the present paper\footnote{ In \citet{vanBallegooijen00}, \citet{vanBallegooijen04} and \citet{vanBallegooijen07}, a source surface condition was employed at the top boundary, but it was not intended to solve an FFF problem, in which both $B_n$ and $J_n$ (or~${\bm B}$) are imposed as the bottom boundary conditions. }.

 New NLFFF solvers must be tested against known analytical FFFs before being applied to solar vector magnetograms.
 Currently two analytical NLFFF solutions are widely used as reference fields.
 The FFF models by \citet{Low90} (hereafter LL) are exact analytical solutions, which involve modestly sheared magnetic fields without flux ropes.
 The models by \citet{Titov99} (hereafter TD) are approximate analytical solutions involving a flux rope and a background magnetic field in equilibrium.
 Most NLFFF solvers presented so far have well reproduced the LL fields, particularly when the analytic solutions are used as boundary conditions at all six boundaries \citep{Schrijver06}.
 The TD models are more difficult to reconstruct, especially in generating a single flux rope structure, but a few codes have done the job well \citep{Valori10, Jiang16}.
 We have also tested our new code against those analytical models, focusing more on the TD models, which have much more complex field topology than the LL models.